 iii) Blended: The blended format combines both online study and face-to-face learning to provide a flexible learning option for those with demanding schedules.

-Specializations available for the Master’s degree in Project Management
+What are the Specializations available for the Master’s degree in Project Management?

 Most MPM programs offer specialization and concentration areas that enable students to align their program of study based on their professional interests and experience.